-- Only current Central Catholic students may attend. - Students must present their ID card for admittance. - Girls from any high school (grades 9-12) may attend. - All school policies are in effect and enforced. - Dancing that is considered lewd or vulgar is prohibited. - No book/gym bags, extra large purses, etc. are allowed - Central Catholic is not responsible for lost/stolen personal items. - Students assigned discipline ineligibility may not attend. - Disruptive behavior will cancel privileges of attending future dances.
+- Only current Central Catholic students may attend. - Students must present their ID card for admittance. - Girls from any high school (grades 9-12) may attend. - All school policies are in effect and enforced. - Dancing that is considered lewd or vulgar is prohibited. - No book/gym bags, extra large purses, etc. are allowed - Central Catholic is not responsible for lost/stolen personal items. - Students assigned discipline ineligibility may not attend. - Disruptive behavior will cancel privileges of attending future dances nt Class Cancellations a Custodial Parents/Guardians Non-Custodial Parents/Guardians at at nirs Daily Bulletin Dances